EnterpriseDB/mysql_fdw/README.md

   * `username`: Username to use when connecting to MySQL.
   * `password`: Password to authenticate to the MySQL server with.

+The following parameters can be set on IMPORT FOREIGN SCHEMA command:

+  * `import_default`: This option controls whether column DEFAULT expressions are included in the definitions of foreign tables imported from a foreign server.
+The default is `false`.
+  * `import_not_null`: This option controls whether column NOT NULL constraints are included in the definitions of foreign tables imported from a foreign server.
+The default is `true`.

 Examples
 --------